priyaananthasankar/parseltongue/README.md

 # Python on Azure Functions

-## Status: GA : The latest on this product is available [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python)
+## Status: GA : Please refer official documentation [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python)
 * Exploring Functions on AKS to use GPU's https://medium.com/@asavaritayal/azure-functions-on-kubernetes-75486225dac0

-You can explore this but all of these samples are now moved officially into Azure Samples.
+You can explore this repository but all of these samples are now moved officially into Azure Samples - Please refer official documentation.

 # Machine Learning with Functions